jvns/mtlpytutorial/part5-modules.md

     all we care about is the fact that we run the loop 5 times
   - now we're inside the loop, and we pick one province or territory at random
-  - then we lookup the right answer: the value corresponding to this key
+  - then we look up the right answer: the value corresponding to this key
   - next up, here's another new trick: getting input from the user with raw_input()
   - this is actually very rare in real-life code, but it's the simplest